RepresentationMaps/vdb2pc/MAINTENANCE_NOTE.md

 Maintenance and Future Development
 ----------------------------------

-The authors of this repository are committed to maintaining and actively developing this code for the years to come.
+The authors of this repository are committed to its active development and maintenance.
 This work is part of the broader `reMap` project.
 The code will be maintained within the `reMap` GitHub organization to ensure a cohesive and well-supported ecosystem across all related repositories.

 Project Support
 ---------------

 The development of the entire `reMap` project is financially supported by **Anonymized Company Name**.
 This support enables us to dedicate resources for continuous improvements, bug fixes, and the addition of new features.
-While the `reMap` framework is designed to be generic and adaptable across different platforms, **Anonymized Company Name** is committed to integrating reMap into its robotic products, thereby actively promoting and advancing the project.
+While the `reMap` framework is designed to be generic and adaptable across different platforms, **Anonymized Company Name** is committed to integrating `reMap` into its robotic products, thereby actively promoting and advancing the project.

 Open-Source Commitment
 ----------------------